tjmapes/tjmapes.github.io/_posts/2018-05-04-add-the-power-and-convenience-of-scheduling-to-your-shopify-theme-using-liquid.md

 ### What time is it?
 **TL;DR** - You can get the final theme section code here, but follow along below.

-{% highlight ruby %}
-{%- assign current_date_time = 'now' | date: "%Y%m%d%H%M" -%}
+`{%- assign current_date_time = 'now' | date: "%Y%m%d%H%M" -%}`
-{% endhighlight %}

 First, we need to capture the current date and time!
 To do so we use a date filter in liquid, and assign `now` (the time right now) to variable `current_date_time`.

 What’s that junk at the end you ask?
-That’s Ruby’s **strftime** method.
-It’s how dates and times are formatted in Ruby, which is what liquid is written in.
+That’s liquid’s **strftime** method.
+It’s how dates and times are formatted in liquid, which is what liquid is written in.

 If the current date and time is: **May 2nd 2018 5:12 PM**